eriqande/eriqande.github.com/README.md

 # A github:pages blog using jekyll

-I put together a [http://eriqande.github.io/rep-res-web/](course website) on GitHub using Rmarkdown and building stuff locally.
+I put together a [course website](http://eriqande.github.io/rep-res-web/) on GitHub using Rmarkdown and building stuff locally.
 That was a fun experience, but kind of a hassle in some ways.
 For a lightweight GitHub Pages experience I grabbed some templates from https://github.com/christopherpoole/ghpblog